Dietary and Nutritional Recommendations for Patients with Dumping Syndrome (Rapid Gastric Emptying)

 Medical management of dumping symptoms involves dietary changes, and at times, the use of medications.

 A change in diet is tried in most cases as the initial treatment.
-In moderate to severe cases, medications are taken to slow the stomach emptying and movement of food in the GI tract.
+In moderate to severe cases, medications are taken to slow the stomach emptying and movement of food in the gastrointestinal (GI) tract.
 Rarely, doctors recommend surgery.

 The following suggestions may help guide your eating to maximize your nutrition status and minimize symptoms of dumping: